 Any person with a close connection and familiar with the work of the nominee may submit nominations.

 Once a nomination is received, the Community Star Program Coordinator will contact the nominee via email, as well as notify a key contact within the nominee’s State Office of Rural Health.
-Nominees will be asked to verify details provided by the nominator on the nomination form.
+Nominees will be asked to verify details provided by the nominator on the submission form.
 More information about the process and next steps will be provided once nominations close.

 State Offices of Rural Health, the nominee’s employer, and the community where they serve, are all encouraged to promote their selected Community Star by hosting a local celebration or recognition ceremony.
-Due to the ongoing pandemic, NOSORH is encouraging only virtual events, or those where physical distancing is possible in 2021.

 Nominators, nominees, and all those joining the NRHD celebration of Community Stars are also encouraged to share the news through social media or inviting their press contacts to cover their hometown Community Star’s story.
-NOSORH’s Community Star Recognition Program team develops and shares promotional tools and templates in advance of the NRHD and prior to the book’s debut on NRHD.
+NOSORH’s Community Star Recognition Program team develops and shares promotional tools and templates in advance of NRHD and prior to the book’s release on NRHD.

 - Collect and disseminate information